 Search Engine Optimisation (SEO)

 Businesses can increase both the quality and quantity of traffic to their website through SEO practices.
-SEO works to drive organic users to your business by increasing the search engine ranking of your website.
+SEO drives organic users to your business by increasing the search engine ranking of your website.
 Most SEO efforts revolve around improving ranking on Google, the market leading search engine with a market share of approximately 90%.

 Typically, SEO involves making changes to website layout and content in accordance with beliefs held about Google’s search engine ranking process.